onlyuser/dexvt-test/README.md

 -----

 dexvt-test is a modernized version of my DexVT 3d engine.
-It features glsl Phong shading, environment-mapped reflection/refraction, normal-mapped textures, platonic primitives generation.
+It features glsl Phong shading, environment-mapped reflection/refraction (with fresnel effect and chromatic dispersion), normal-mapped textures, platonic primitives generation.

 Screenshots
 -----------